|

 The exception is when over

-zealous designers use peoples homes as a blank
+zealous designers and contractors use peoples homes as a blank

 canvas to express their mechanical artistry ...